 Today, hyaluronic acid is incorporated into different anti-aging beauty and health care products — you can now find hyaluronic acid lotions, creams, serums and supplements sold in health food stores.
-There’s a good chance your dermatologist even offers hyaluronic acid in injection form.
+There’s a good chance your dermatologist even offers it in injection form.

 Hyaluronic acid is also a naturally occurring ingredient in bone broth, which is why adding more bone broth or protein powder made from bone broth to your diet can automatically increase your hyaluronic acid intake.

-When applied topically, hyaluronic acid cannot be absorbed.
+When applied topically, it cannot be absorbed.
 Sodium hyaluronate, however, is the salt of hyaluronic acid.
-Because it is a much lower molecular size, sodium hyaluronate can penetrate the skin when applied topically, and thus appears in creams and other potions.
+Because it is a much lower molecular size, sodium hyaluronate can penetrate the skin when applied topically and thus appears in creams and other potions.

 Throughout the body, hyaluronic acid is distributed in many different tissues, especially in the skin, where it provides moisture and structure.
 The skin accounts for about half of all the hyaluronic acid found in the entire body.

-Other body parts where hyaluronic acid is concentrated include tendons and joints, the membranes of the eyes, the umbilical cord, synovial fluid, skeletal tissues, heart valves, lungs, aorta and prostate.
+Other body parts where this acid is concentrated include tendons and joints, the membranes of the eyes, the umbilical cord, synovial fluid, skeletal tissues, heart valves, lungs, aorta, and prostate.
 Hyaluronic acid is basically a very long link of carbohydrate molecules bound together that hold water and therefore allow for fluid movement and pressure absorption.

 Over the past two decades, emerging research has shown that beneficial functions of hyaluronic acid include hydration, lubrication of joints, a space-filling capacity within tissue and between cells, building the framework through which cells migrate, repairing tissue and wounds, regulating activation of inflammatory cells (inflammation), enhancing immune responses, repairing injury of fibroblasts, and maintaining skin’s epithelial cells.